 cause serious problems in quality, product development, and block

-improvements in supply chains and lean production, which will then thwart
+improvements in supply chains and lean production, summarized in the section

-in the page on Designing Half Cost Products: affecting the following
+summarized on the page on Designing Half Cost Products

 results in cheap parts, which will raise